40net-cloud/fortinet-azure-solutions/FortiGate/A-Single-VM/README.md

 This Azure ARM template will automatically deploy a full working environment containing the following components.

-- 1 FortiGate firewalls in an active/passive deployment
+- 1 standalone FortiGate firewall
 - 1 VNETs containing a protected subnet
 - User Defined Routes (UDR) for the protected subnets